vinceskahan/v5wiki/Twitter.md

         unit_system = METRICWX    # US, METRIC, or METRICWX
 ```

-If you don't add a post interval, the extension will use the archive interval set in the weewx.conf to post to Twitter.
-If you don't want to post that often, it is recommended that you add a post_interval setting. post_interval is timed in seconds.
+By default, the extension will use the archive interval set in the weewx.conf to post to Twitter.
+If you don't want to post that often, it is recommended that you add a post_interval setting.

 ```
 [StdRESTful]